kumar-devender/coding-challenge-sql/README.md

 What would you do if you had more time?
 Which trade-offs did you take?

-* More test cases with edge case could be written
+* More test cases with edge case could be written.
 * Approach for join implementation looks bit complicated.
 It can be improved.
+* For simplicity the column name in sort and join methods are the name of property of entities.
+This can be improved.

 Have fun!